KLaw47/INDIVIDUAL-ASSIGNMENT-vocab-YOU-lary/README.md

   - [ ] Any other options you would like to add

 **The most basic requirement for this project is that a user can:**
-- [ ] Login and Logout of the application using Firebase Google Authentication
+- [ x] Login and Logout of the application using Firebase Google Authentication
-- [ ] only see the vocabulary entries that they created
+- [ x] only see the vocabulary entries that they created
-- [ ] CREATE a vocabulary entry:
+- [x ] CREATE a vocabulary entry:
-  - [ ] Title
+  - [x] Title
-  - [ ] Definition
+  - [x ] Definition
-  - [ ] Language/Tech
+  - [x ] Language/Tech
   - [ ] Time submitted - Not on form.
 Handle in your JS
-  - [ ] user ID - Not on form.
+  - [ x] user ID - Not on form.
 Pull from User object.
-- [ ] READ THIER entries
+- [x ] READ THIER entries
 - [ ] UPDATE THEIR entries
-- [ ] DELETE THEIR entries
+- [ x] DELETE THEIR entries
-- [ ] Filter by language/tech
+- [ x] Filter by language/tech
 - [ ] Style your application using your own creativity!
 - [ ] No errors - linters should be clean